 At Grove City, Waynesburg and Lee University, where he received his first faculty appointment as professor of sociology, Graham quickly became known for leadership rooted in each school’s values and strengths and for insight into the challenges each institution faced.
 At Lee, momentum built around Graham’s vision for and leadership in service learning.
 What started as a requirement in Graham’s introductory sociology class became a university-wide proposal and, finally, the launch of the Leonard Center for Service Learning.
 Graham was named the Leonard Center’s founding director.
 Service learning is now a graduation requirement for all students at Lee.

-Redeemer looks forward to welcoming Dr. Graham and his family later this year, pending completion of the immigration process.
-Graham’s wife, Cheryl, who holds a master’s degree in church music from Lee University, has served as a music director at churches in Cleveland, Tennessee, Waynesburg, Pennsylvania and Grove City, Pennsylvania.
-Their daughter, Corinne, is a senior art major at Waynesburg University.
+This August, Dr. Graham moved into the Hamilton area, followed by his wife Cheryl.
+Cheryl, who holds a master’s degree in church music from Lee University, has served as a music director at churches in Tennessee and Pennsylvania.
+The Grahams’ daughter, Corinne, is a senior art major at Waynesburg University.
+The Redeemer community looks forward to celebrating Dr. Graham’s appointment and welcoming the Grahams at a formal inauguration to be held on Friday, March 1, 2019.